- Requesting your Accommodations and Sending your Faculty Notification Emails

 - Please bring any approved and required items to the TAC, such as blue books, pencils, calculators, etc.

 - Please notify the Proctor immediately with questions, legibility or incomplete test concerns.

 - During a test, please use only the restrooms within the DSS Office Suite and please sign-in/sign-out for each break.

 - Students are responsible for following faculty instructions for the test, as well as returning all test items (including scrap paper) to the Proctor.

-- Please indicate any special accommodations on the TAC form and again before and after completing the test (such as use of assistive technology, use of computer, no scantron sheet, need to print out responses from the computer, etc.).
+- Please indicate any special accommodations on the TAC form and again before and after completing the test.

 TAC Hours of Operation: